pydantic/pydantic/docs/examples/secrets.md

 !!! warning "🚧 Work in Progress"
-    This page is in work in progress.
+    This page is a work in progress.

 # Serialize `SecretStr` and `SecretBytes` as plain-text